This qualification has four stages, each comprising 120 credits.

 Many students receive credit transfer for study completed elsewhere, enabling them to start this programme at Stage 2.
 However, some may need to complete additional modules at Stage 1.

-To be considered for admission to the Independent route you must have successfully completed the modules in Stage 1, and at least be registered on the appropriate module at Stage 2.
+To be considered for admission to the Independent route, you must have successfully completed the modules in Stage 1 and at least be registered on the appropriate module at Stage 2, Foundations for social care and social work (K123).
 You could meet this requirement by either studying both modules or a combination of study and credit transfer.

 Preparing for study with an Access module